-Do I qualify to convert to Chapter 7 from Chapter 13?
+2) Do I qualify to convert from Chapter 13 to Chapter 7?

 The filing fee for a Chapter 13 case is less than the filing fee for a Chapter 7 case.
 Therefore, you are required to pay the additional filing fee for conversion.
 The fee should be $25 to convert a Chapter 13 to a Chapter 7 case, unless the filing fees for bankruptcy cases increase.
 You should always check with the bankruptcy court in your state to determine filing fees for various petitions and motions, including a motion to convert Chapter 13 to Chapter 7.

-Will I lose property if I convert to Chapter 7?
+4) Will I lose property if I convert from Chapter 13 to Chapter 7?

 Your property could be at risk if you convert to Chapter 7.
+When you take the Chapter 7 calculator above, please select analyst review for us to review the specific exemptions for your state.
 A careful analysis of the bankruptcy exemptions claimed in your Chapter 13 is required to determine if you have equity in assets that is not protected by bankruptcy exemptions.

 Secured creditors have a lien on property that secures the money you owe to the creditor.
 If you do not pay the debt payments, a secured creditor may repossess or foreclose to sell the collateral.
 Examples of secured debt include mortgages and car title loans.
 A bankruptcy does not get rid of secured liens.